Title

 NOW, THEREFORE BE IT RESOLVED, that Cook County entities, departments, agencies or offices that conduct behavioral health services shall submit one (1) report yearly to the Health and Hospitals Committee of the Cook County Board with details of their services during a public hearing of the Committee.
 Those entities, departments, agencies, or offices should include but not be limited to:

-a) The Cook County Health and Hospitals System, which will include one report on the Cook County Health and Hospital System, the Cook County Department of Public Health (CCDPH), Cermak Health Services of Cook County (Correctional Health), and Juvenile Temporary Detention Center (Correctional Health);
+a) The Cook County Health and Hospitals System, which will include one consolidated report from the Cook County Health and Hospital System that includes correctional health services provided by CCH at the Cook County Jail and the Cook County Juvenile Temporary Detention Center (JTDC), and the Cook County Department of Public Health (CCDPH);

 b) The Cook County Sheriff;